-Have you got the all-clear from head lice in your child’s, or your hair?
-Maybe now you’re wondering how to get rid of lice on mattress to make sure they don’t come back?
+Have you got the all-clear from head lice in your child’s or your hair?
+Maybe now you’re wondering how to eliminate lice on mattresses to ensure they don’t come back.

-Lice are parasitic insects that live close to the human scalp, as they feed on human blood for survival.
+Lice are parasitic insects that live close to the human scalp and feed on human blood for survival.

 Even with the pandemic, a survey conducted with 2000 parents last June 2021 in the UK revealed that almost 70% used a head lice treatment in the past year.

 Situations like this can cause emotional distress.
 The constant itch on the head, anxiety that you might infest the whole family.
-And, of course, you’ll want to make sure that you don’t get a lice infestation all over again.
+And, of course, you’ll want to ensure that you don’t get a lice infestation all over again.

-We’ll answer your questions and help you eliminate lice on your mattress, so that not a single louse doesn’t exist in your house!
+Part of our extensive how to deep clean a mattress guide, this article will answer your questions.
+Let’s help you eliminate lice on your mattress so that no single louse doesn’t exist in your house!

 How to Get Rid of Lice on Your Mattress?